Dyalog/ride/docs/protocol.md

 If sent from the interpreter, tell RIDE to close an open editor window.
 If sent from RIDE, request that a window be closed.

-#Sent from either a RIDE, Interpreter or Process Manager
+##Sent from either RIDE, an interpreter, or a process manager
 <a name=Identify></a>
 ```json
 ["Identify",{"identity":1}]